2013 - 2014

 SNAP or TA Auto Pay:

-Households currently receiving SNAP or TA assistance may qualify for an Auto-Pay HEAP benefit that will be processed and credited automatically to heating bills in December or January.
-Households wishing to check the status of an Auto Pay may call the HEAP hotline at 858-7644.
-If household missed the Auto Pay, they may submit a HEAP application for processing prior to season opening.
+Households currently receiving SNAP (Supplementatal Nutrition Assistance Program) or Temporary Assistance may qualify for an Auto-Pay HEAP benefit that will be processed and credited automatically to heating bills in December or January.
+Households wishing to check the status of an Auto-Pay may call the HEAP hotline at 858-7644.
+If household missed the Auto-Pay, they may submit a HEAP application for processing prior to season opening.

 Early Access and Auto-Pay eligibility notices will be mailed in December, and benefits should appear as a credit on December or January heating bills.
 HEAP can notify heating suppliers of these benefits beginning November 18, 2013.
 If necessary, the approval may restore service, or create a 30-day hold from termination of service, or result in a delivery of fuel.